SmartTensors/NTFk.jl/README.md

 **NTFk** methodology allows for automatic identification of the optimal number of features (signals) present in multi-dimensional data arrays (tensors).
 The number of features (tensor rank / multi-rank) along different dimensions can be estimated jointly and independently.

-**NMFk** can be applied to perform various types of analyses of multi-dimensional data:
+**SmartTensors** can be applied to perform various types of analyses of multi-dimensional data:
 - Feature extraction (**FE**)
 - Blind source separation (**BSS**)
-- Detection of disruptions / anomalies
+- Detection of disruptions/anomalies
 - Image recognition
 - Text mining
 - Data classification